 Become an airline pilot!

-Waterloo Wellington Flight Centre's (WWFC) new 18-month Integrated ATP program starts January 15, 2018.
-This program will prepare students without previous flight experience for an airline career in an accelerated format.
+Waterloo Wellington Flight Centre's (WWFC) 18-month Integrated ATP program starts January 13, 2020.
+This program will prepare students without previous flight experience for an airline career in an exciting and accelerated format.
 The program includes distinct ground and flight training objectives organized to present material in a logical sequence and to maximize the effective use of time.

-Aircraft that must be flown by a crew of two or more pilots must be commanded by a pilot holding an Airline Transport Pilot Licence (i.e. the captain in an airline cockpit must have an ATPL).
+An ATPL or Airline Transport Pilot Licence is the highest level of aircraft pilot’s licence a pilot can hold.
+Almost all of the world’s commercial airlines have aircraft that must be flown by a crew of two or more pilots, and they must be commanded by a pilot holding an Airline Transport Pilot Licence (i.e. the captain in an airline cockpit must have an ATPL).
 This licence is the end goal for practically all working pilots.
-In order to obtain an ATPL, a pilot must satisfy three metrics that differ from the requirements for the Commercial Pilot Licence (CPL).
+In order to obtain an ATPL, a pilot must satisfy three distinct variables that differ from the requirements for the Commercial Pilot Licence (CPL).
 These requirements are grouped under Knowledge, Experience and Skill.

 Who is this for?

 - Graduates from any college or university program

 - Foreign students seeking a fast, but comprehensive route to airline flying

 This program is highly structured and designed to provide students with the qualifications for direct entry to airlines in aircraft requiring a type rating.
 Graduates will have completed a Commercial Pilot Licence with Multi IFR (Group 1) and ATPL written exams.
 The program also includes a robust Multi Crew Coordination (MCC) component, which is solid preparation for airline type rating training.

 The full-time program is divided into 12 six-week modules, which includes:

 - 750 classroom ground school hours